Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Januari 2026 21.29.16 UTC
+- WIB: Minggu, 18 Januari 2026 22.29.00 UTC
-- WITA: Minggu, 18 Januari 2026 22.29.16 UTC
+- WITA: Minggu, 18 Januari 2026 23.29.00 UTC
-- WIT: Minggu, 18 Januari 2026 23.29.16 UTC
+- WIT: Senin, 19 Januari 2026 00.29.00 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship